 he was afraid to venture them in this era of our language til his readers might be prepared by the poetry of an intermediate age to relish the wholesome force and native beauties of older times, notwithstanding their antiquated garb and manners.

 Using the familiar metaphor of clothing, Hayward suggests that the ‘native beauties of older times’ are too heavily cloaked in the unappealing apparel of unfamiliar language and metaphor to be accepted as tasteful by readers in the 1730s.
 Emerging in the lengthy ‘Preface’ are some contradictory messages about the collection’s purpose and identity, its interpretation of ‘ancient’ poetry and the nature of the relationship between past and present played out on its pages.
 The editorial voice, confident in its intellectual superiority, seems to foreground the miscellany’s didactic function, its capacity to encompass time and concertina the distance between past and present through common values or experiences.
 Human experience is presented as circular and repetitive, the ‘old vices and follies’ resurfacing and disrupting the continuities of a smoother present.
 The miscellany encourages and thrives on this temporal oscillation, because it is inherently comparative and inclusive.
 This sits uncomfortably with the counter-narrative of linear progress which Hayward also claims for his text.
-According to Hayard, progress is plotted by continually visiting and revisiting the literature of the past and comparing it with the literature of the present.
+According to Hayward, progress is plotted by continually visiting and revisiting the literature of the past and comparing it with the literature of the present.
 Percy also invokes both linear and circular movements in the Reliques, but, as will be examined in more detail in Chapter Five, the contrasting movements are difficult to reconcile.

 Bysshe suggested that his collection fulfilled the requirements of both pleasure and utility.
 Hayward rejects what he perceives to be the frivolity of previous collections and positions The British Muse as being rooted in ‘real life’.
 He states that he has not ‘abandoned himself to fiction and fancy, but has rather preferred what concerns the improvement of real life, in the most considerable characters, descriptions, conditions, manners and events of it.’
 This rejection of imagination relocates poetry to the world of lived experiences and events.
 The headings used support this rather practical approach.
 For example, gathered under the letter ‘H’ are the following headings: HAIR, HAND, HAPPINESS, HATRED, HEARING, HEAVEN, HEIR, HELL, HISTORIAN, HONESTY, HONOUR, HOPE, HOSPITAL, HUMILITY, HUNTING, HUSBAND, HYPOCRITE.
 This sample exemplifies the miscellany’s capacity to juxtapose abstract and concrete topics and supports Barbara Benedict’s claim that the form ‘was hospitable to all kind of reading and readers’ as it presents poetry, prose and drama extracts as relevant, drawn from and illustrating common experiences.
 Hayward’s attempt to collect literature which has ‘use and application’ while all the time attending to the ‘peculiar beauties amidst the obscurity of antiquated modes of speech’ is another way in which miscellanies introduce literary texts to a more diverse readership and bridge the gap between elite and more democratic approaches to reading.
 The ‘Preface’ to The British Muse suggests that this collection succeeds where others have failed.
 Thanks to the ‘intelligence’, ‘leisure, patience and attention’ of the editor, anyone can enjoy the ‘most exquisite flowers’ of poetry.
 This collection plays out Benedict’s observation that anthologies and miscellanies ‘exhibit a clique yet aim at a general audience’ and ‘paradoxically popularize the exclusivity of public printed culture.’